-The meetings will usually take place at 6pm in the school library on the 2nd floor.
-Childcare is always provided in a neighbouring room and a light meal and snacks are offered.
+The meetings will usually take place at 5:30pm in the school library on the 2nd floor.
+Childcare is always provided in a neighboring room and a light meal and snacks are offered.

 "The role of the school council is to improve student achievement and enhance the accountability of the education system to parents" - People for Education, Annual Report on Ontario's Public Schools, 2009